jctillman/js-ml-workshop/readme.md

 As stated, agent and environment interact over a series of discrete times steps.
 These are usually denominated by a lower-case 't'.

 In each time step during the episode, the agent receives some representation of the environment's _state_.
 This is usually indexed by the time-step that the agent recieves it, and so is called s<sub>t</sub>.
 On the basis of this state, the agent selects an _action_ which is similarly denominated as a<sub>t</sub>.
 One time step later, the agent recives a new state s<sub>t+1</sub> with reward r<sub>t+1</sub>; it decides to perform action a<sub>t+1</sub>, and so on.

+There are a few constraints placed on these variables.
 The reward is always a single real number.
 The goal of the agent, of course, is to maximize the reward received over time, not the reward recieved in any particular time-step.
+A learning agent's _value function_ helps it estimate the cumulative reward that will follow any particular state, and thereby helps it choose actions likely to result in great reward over time.

+Another assumption all algorithms make is that there are a finite number of states.
+In cases where the raw state is defined by real numbers, of course, there could easily be an infinite number of states.
+So in many cases the state is made discrete by rounding each number defining it to the nearest integer, or tenth of an integer or whatever is suitable fo the application at hand.

+Here's an example of the above.
 Suppose our agent were a program meant to handle elevators in a building.
-The state recieved by the agent could be a list of the up and down buttons currently depressed in all locations on all floors and of the floors on which each elevator currently rests.
+The state could be an array, some of whose values are 1 or 0 depending on whether particular up / down buttons are pressed, and some of whose values indicate the current elevation and speeds of each elevator.
 The action selected by the agent could be lifting, lowering, or opening any elevator.
-The reward would be some kind of signal inversely related to the wait-time at each elevator floor: it would be higher the shorted the wait each person experienced.
+The reward would be some kind of signal inversely related to the time between button-depression and door-opening at each building floor: it would be higher the shorter this period was.
 The agent would then aim to maximize the reward over time by lifting, lowering, or opening the elevators to minimize wait-time.

 ### Markov Property

-Let me talk about state signals for a bit.
+Let me talk about state for a bit.

 A state signal, s<sub>t</sub>, is said to satisfy the "Markov Property" when it compactly summarizes all relevant information from past states in the environment.

-Let me give an example.
+Here's an example.
 Suppose I were to tell you the location of all the chess pieces on a board, and ask you what the best move was.
 Any further information about all the previous locations of these pieces at earlier game-states would be superfluous--it would be unnecessary for determining what the best move is now.
 So the state signal of the location of all the pieces of the board is Markov.

 Similarly, the location, velocity, and spin of a cannonball is Markov--after you know all these things about it, any further information about its past location, velocity, or spin is irrelevant to predicting its future.

-To put things in a mildly technical fashion, a state signal is Markov if the probability that s<sub>t+1</sub> = s' given s<sub>t</sub>, is the same as the probability that s<sub>t+1</sub> = s' given s<sub>t</sub> and any set of s<sub>t-1</sub>, s<sub>t-2</sub>... s<sub>t-n</sub>.
+To put things in a mildly technical fashion, a state signal is Markov if the probability that s<sub>t+1</sub> = s' given s<sub>t</sub>, is the same as the probability that s<sub>t+1</sub> = s' given s<sub>t</sub> and any arbitrary set of s<sub>t-1</sub>, s<sub>t-2</sub>... s<sub>t-n</sub>.

 A number of learning algorithms are guaranteed to converge to the best possible solution, given that the state signal they work from satisfies the Markov property.
-In fact, many if not most real-life state signals do *not* satisfy the Markov Property; the problem we will solve does not have a state signal that does this.
-But the algorithms that are guaranteed to work with a Markov state-signal nevertheless also often work very well with a state-signal that is not Markov.
+In fact, many if not most real-life state signals do *not* satisfy the Markov Property; the problem we will solve does not have a discrete state signal that does this.
+But the algorithms that are guaranteed to work with a Markov state-signal nevertheless also often work moderately well with a state-signal that is not Markov.

-One more thing about state signals.
-If the state has continuous values, as the states will in the problem we'll be working with, then there are obviously an infinite number of different states possible.
+Remember that if the state has continuous values, as the states will in the problem we'll be working with, then there are obviously an infinite number of different states possible.
 There area a few ways of dealing with this: We'll round each continuous value to a discrete value, so that there are a finite rather than infinite number of different states possible.

 ### Policies